theotherwhitemeat/tc/README.md

 tc
 ==

-TopCoder problems, implemented in Python, with a focus on functionality (vs runtime optimization).
+TopCoder problems, implemented in Python and C++, with a focus on functionality (vs runtime optimization).
 Division I difficulty is higher than Division II.
 Level difficulty scales with number value, thus one is easier than two is easier than three.

-Completed
+Completed: Python
 ---------

 ## Division I, Level One ##